Hillkip23/defi-amm-stablecoin-stress-testing/README.md

 # DeFi AMM & Stablecoin Stress Testing

-A Python framework and interactive Streamlit dashboard for stress testing automated market makers (AMMs) and soft-pegged stablecoins.
+A Python framework and Streamlit dashboard for stress testing automated market makers (AMMs) and soft-pegged stablecoins.

----

 ## Run the dashboard locally